 This sweet and spicy mincemeat is perfect for including in festive recipes like the classic mince pie.
 It's also a great gift!

 - 150 millilitres brandy

 - 2 tsp ground cinnamon

 - 1 tsp ground nutmeg

-- Place the fruit mix in a large pan along with the remaining ingredients and set over a medium heat.
+Place the soaked fruit in a large saucepan along with all of the remaining ingredients (except the suet) and set over a medium heat.

-- Keep stirring the mixture and continue to cook until the suet has melted and the mixture has begun to bubble.
+Stir the mixture and cook until the sugar has dissolved and the liquid has begun to bubble.

 Let the mix cook for 5-10 minutes before adding the suet.

 Stir to ensure the suet is evenly distributed then spoon into sterilised jars.

 Pack the mix in well to make sure there are no air bubbles.
 Seal the jars and leave to cool.

 The mincemeat should be stored in a cool, dark cupboard ideally for at least a fortnight (at most 6 months).